kuba--/FTPhone/README.md

 by Kuba Podgorski

-Hello, this is read me file for project FTPhone ver.
-0.1

 FTPhone - It's simple console application.
 It tries to emulate walky-talky.
 If you have an access to ftp server and read/write permission for any remote directory on this server, and this same permission har your friend,